-Earlier this week, we talked about having the right perspective in evangelism as well as a simple definition of the gospel.
+When it comes to evangelism, it is important to have the right perspective as well as to understand a simple definition of the gospel.
 But just what does God expect a non-Christian to do with the gospel message?
 In other words, what is saving faith?

 To communicate the concept of saving faith, the Bible uses two words: believe and faith.
 These two words occur hundreds of times.
 When these words are studied as to how they relate to salvation, it becomes clear that saving faith in Christ involves three elements: (1) knowledge, (2) acceptance, and (3) trust.

 First, saving faith involves knowledge of who Christ is.
 How do we know this?
 The Bible often puts hearing before believing.

 Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.

 How then shall they call on Him in whom they have not believed?
 And how shall they believe in Him of whom they have not heard?
 And how shall they hear without a preacher?